|

 Operations

-• Development of the Makhado Project continued on schedule, with commissioning of the coal handling and preparation plant (CHPP or Coal Plant) expected by December 2025, the principal mining contractor being appointed and commencing with site establishment, procurement activities for the Coal Plant reaching factory acceptance testing stage for critical equipment, significant progress being made towards the commissioning of the 14km overhead power transmission line and work on the permanent bridge to access the project site having commenced;
+• Development of the Makhado Project progressed well, with key milestones achieved despite experiencing some construction delays: commissioning activities for the coal handling and preparation plant (CHPP or Coal Plant) are expected to begin by December 2025; the principal mining contractor has commenced with the open pit mining of the box cut; civil foundational works for the Coal Plant are largely complete; and significant progress is being made towards the commissioning of the 14km overhead power transmission line;

-• Uitkomst Colliery sold 68 020t of high-grade coal during the quarter (FY2024 Q4: 62 274t), a 9% increase on 2024 sales, and had no sales of the lower grade middlings coal (FY2024 Q4: 10 099).
-Coal plant yields remained high at 69% due to operational improvement initiatives over the period, which offset the lower ROM coal production to result in improved sales volumes;
+• Uitkomst Colliery sold 47 116t of high-grade coal during the quarter (FY2025 Q1: 47 586t), a 1% decrease on the prior year sales, and there was no sales of the lower grade middlings coal (FY2025 Q1: 8 719).
+Coal plant yields remained high at 73% due to operational improvement initiatives over the period, which offset the lower ROM coal production;

 • Limited activities were undertaken at the Company's Vele Aluwani semi-soft coking coal (SSCC) and thermal coal (TC) Colliery (Vele Colliery or Vele), whilst the numerous coal deposits within the Greater Soutpansberg Projects (GSP) were evaluated and prioritised for development; and